Here's a comprehensive article explaining the differences between substances and mixtures:

 - Q: Can a mixture be made up of only elements?

 - A: Yes, a mixture can be made up of only elements.
-For example, air is a mixture of nitrogen, oxygen, and other elements.
+Here's one way to look at it: air is a mixture of nitrogen, oxygen, and other elements.

 - Q: Can a mixture be made up of only compounds?

 - A: Yes, a mixture can be made up of only compounds.
-For example, gasoline is a mixture of various hydrocarbon compounds.
+As an example, gasoline is a mixture of various hydrocarbon compounds.

 - Q: Is it possible for a mixture to appear homogeneous to the naked eye but actually be heterogeneous?